List of Columbus Crew head coaches

-Columbus Crew SC is a professional soccer team in the United States.
+The Columbus Crew is a professional soccer team in the United States.
 The team is a member of the Eastern Conference of Major League Soccer, the top professional soccer league of the United States and Canada.
-Crew SC has had eight different head coaches since joining the league in 1996.
-Timo Liekoski, the only Finnish head coach in MLS history, was the first head coach in 1996, but started 6-16 and was fired midseason to be replaced by Tom Fitzgerald.
+The Crew has had nine different head coaches since joining the league in 1996, one of whom served only in an interim capacity.
+Timo Liekoski, the only Finnish head coach in MLS history, was the first head coach in 1996, but started 6–16 with just 14 points in its first 22 games, lowest in the league by seven points, and was fired midseason to be replaced by Tom Fitzgerald, who would lead the Crew to the playoffs, amassing 7 wins, 2 draws, and a single loss after taking over for Timo Liekoski.

+Tom Fitzgerald would take the Crew to the finals of the 1998 Lamar Hunt U.S. Open Cup.
 Fitzgerald is the club's leader in career wins (86) and playoff wins (nine), and is tied with Gregg Berhalter for first in playoff appearances (four).
+On May 17, 2001, it was announced that Fitzgerald would be let go by the team.

-Greg Andrulis, Fitzgerald's replacement, was the first head coach to lead Columbus to a major tournament victory in 2002 by winning the Lamar Hunt U.S. Open Cup.
-In 2004, Columbus won the Supporters' Shield for having the best record during the regular season, but Andrulis, who had been with the team since 1997 as an assistant, was fired during the 2005 season.
+Greg Andrulis, who replaced Tom Fitzgerald as head coach on an interim basis after the firing of Fitzgerald, became the full-time head coach of the Crew on Oct.
+25, 2001.
+He achieved a significant milestone by leading the Columbus Crew to their first major tournament victory in 2002, winning the Lamar Hunt U.S. Open Cup.
+In 2004, under Andrulis' guidance, the team won the Supporters' Shield for having the best regular-season record, while also winning an individual award; MLS Coach of the Year, the first time a Crew head coach won the honor.
+However, Andrulis, who had been with the team since 1997 as an assistant, was fired during the halfway point of the 2005 season, with assistant coach Robert Warzycha taking over for the remainder of the season on an interim basis.

 When Sigi Schmid began the 2006 season, it was the first time since the team's founding that a new coach took over in the off-season.
-He coached the team from 2006 through 2008 and led Crew SC to its first MLS Cup Championship in 2008, a season in which he also won MLS Coach of the Year.
+He coached the team from 2006 through 2008 and implemented an offense based on ball possession and flank speed, focusing on a cautious, strategic style rather than taking unnecessary risks, and centered on roaming playmaker Guillermo Barros Schelotto.
+Those tactics, along with solid defensive play, which was crucial for gaining possession and creating attacking opportunities, led Columbus to its first MLS Cup championship in 2008, a season in which he also won MLS Coach of the Year, the most recent Crew coach to have won the award.
 After that season, Schmid left to coach the newly formed Seattle Sounders FC, and former player and assistant coach Robert Warzycha replaced him.
-This would be Warzycha's second tenure as head coach after coaching 16 games as interim head coach in 2005.
-Warzycha was the Crew's head coach from 2008 to 2013, and his overall record of 70-59-41 leaves him tied with Tom Fitzgerald (1996–2001) for the most regular-season wins (70) as head coach of Columbus.

-On November 6, 2013, Gregg Berhalter was named as head coach.